unitedstates/congressional-record/README.md

 - `-od`, `--outdir`: Output directory for parsed files.
 Defaults to __parsed in the input directory.
 - `-l`, `--logdir`: Directory for logs to be written to.
 Defaults to __log in the input directory.
 - '--interactive': Interactive mode: Step through files and choose which to parse.
-- '--ntf', '-no_text_files': Remove the text version of the documents after parsing.

 ### Examples

-Use parse.py and a date in yyyy-mm-dd format or look for a date range with the beginning date directly followed by a slash and the end date yyyy-mm-dd/yyyy-mm-dd.
+Use parse.py and a date in YYYY-MM-DD format or look for a date range with the beginning date directly followed by a slash and the end date YYYY-MM-DD:YYYY-MM-DD.

 The output shortened in the following example.
 In this example, he parsed xml records would appear in the folder named /congressional-record/source/2014/CREC-2014-01-27/__parsed/